jxmx/asl-utils/README.md

 Depending on the processing speed of the device and Internet connectivity, the start of playback may take a significant time.
-If the desire is for precision on the start time, use the `--when` command and execute the `allstar-plan-arn` a few minutes before the desired start time.
+If the desire is for precision on the start time, use the `--when` command and execute `allstar-play-arn` a few minutes before the desired start time.

-The script is silent except on errors.
-Some useful troubleshooting may be done with the `--debug` option.
+The script is silent except on errors like all good Unix utilities.
+Some useful troubleshooting may be done with the `--debug` option if an error is not revealing.

 There are not many options to this tool.
 From /usr/local/bin/allstar-play-arn --help